Find Schools

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-In 2016, there was an estimated number of 67,300 jobs in the United States for Chemical Technician.
+In the United States, there were 67,300 jobs for Chemical Technician in 2016.
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 2,700 new jobs for Chemical Technician by 2026.
 There will be an estimated 6,600 positions for Chemical Technician per year.

 undefined